LouvAndTech/LiveboxMonitor-Container/README.md

 The best way to use the image *(for now)* is to build and deploy it with Docker Compose after cloning this repository.

+> [!WARNING]
+> Change the default username and password in the `compose.yaml` file before deploying the container!
+Especially if you expose the ports to the internet!

 ```yaml
 services:
   liveboxmonitor: